calvinlfer/Weather-Manager/README.md

 If you are using a local Cassandra, it is already setup to connect to it.
 If you are not, then change the contact points to point to your Cassandra cluster.

+Currently with this branch, you need to run through IntelliJ and add the system properties via the VM parameters